matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 batch.

 L1 batches, as the name suggests, are submitted to Ethereum.
-The main reason to have these different notions is that a block can contain a minimal number of transactions, thus be processed quickly, while in a batch we would like to include many transactions, to make the cost on interaction with L1 spread among many transactions.
+The main reason to have these different notions is that a block can contain a minimal number of transactions, and thus be processed quickly, while in a batch we would like to include many transactions, to make the cost of interaction with L1 spread among many transactions.

 ##  Block and Batch numbers